cnwarden/cnwarden.github.io/cfa_book1_session1_reading2.md

 One of the most egregious practices in violation of this standard is the preparation of research reports based on multiple sources of information without acknowledging the sources.
 Examples of information from such sources include ideas, statistical compilations, and forecasts combined to give the appearance of original work.
 Although there is no monopoly on ideas, members and candidates must give credit where it is clearly due.
 Analysts should not use undocumented forecasts, earnings projections, asset values, and so on.
 Sources must be revealed to bring the responsibility directly back to the author of the report or the firm involved.

-#### Work Completed for Employer
++ Work Completed for Employer

-The preceding paragraphs address actions that would constitute a violation of Standard I(C).
-In some situations, however, members or candidates may use research conducted or models developed by others within the same firm without committing a violation.
-The most common example relates to the situation in which one (or more) of the original analysts is no longer with the firm.
-Research and models developed while employed by a firm are the property of the firm.
+**如果去其他公司,不能使用上一家公司的研究成果**The preceding paragraphs address actions that would constitute a violation of Standard I(C).
+In some situations, however, members or candidates may use research conducted or models developed by others within the same firm without committing a violation. *The most common example relates to the situation in which one (or more) of the original analysts is no longer with the firm.* Research and models developed while employed by a firm are the property of the firm.
 The firm retains the right to continue using the work completed after a member or candidate has left the organization.
 The firm may issue future reports without providing attribution to the prior analysts.
 A member or candidate cannot, however, reissue a previously released report solely under his or her name.

 ### Recommended Procedures for Compliance

-#### Factual Presentations
++ Factual Presentations(事实展示)

 Members and candidates can prevent unintentional misrepresentations of their qualifications or the services they or their firms provide if each member and candidate understands the limit of the firm’s or individual’s capabilities and the need to be accurate and complete in presentations.
 Firms can provide guidance for employees who make written or oral presentations to clients or potential clients by providing a written list of the firm’s available services and a description of the firm’s qualifications.
 This list should suggest ways of describing the firm’s services, qualifications, and compensation that are both accurate and suitable for client or customer presentations.
 Firms can also help prevent misrepresentation by specifically designating which employees are authorized to speak on behalf of the firm.
 Regardless of whether the firm provides guidance, members and candidates should make certain that they understand the services the firm can perform and its qualifications.

-#### Qualification Summary
++ Qualification Summary

 In addition, to ensure accurate presentations to clients, each member and candidate should prepare a summary of his or her own qualifications and experience and a list of the services the member or candidate is capable of performing.
 Firms can assist member and candidate compliance by periodically reviewing employee correspondence and documents that contain representations of individual or firm qualifications.

-#### Verify Outside Information
++ Verify Outside Information

 When providing information to clients from a third party, members and candidates share a responsibility for the accuracy of the marketing and distribution materials that pertain to the third party’s capabilities, services, and products.
 Misrepresentation by third parties can damage the member’s or candidate’s reputation, the reputation of the firm, and the integrity of the capital markets.
 Members and candidates should encourage their employers to develop procedures for verifying information of third-party firms.

-#### Maintain Webpages
++ Maintain Webpages

 Members and candidates who publish a webpage should regularly monitor materials posted on the site to ensure that the site contains current information.
 Members and candidates should also ensure that all reasonable precautions have been taken to protect the site’s integrity, confidentiality, and security and that the site does not misrepresent any information and provides full disclosure.

-#### Plagiarism Policy
++ Plagiarism Policy

 To avoid plagiarism in preparing research reports or conclusions of analysis, members and candidates should take the following steps:

-- Maintain copies: Keep copies of all research reports, articles containing research ideas, material with new statistical methodologies, and other materials that were relied on in preparing the research report.
+    + Maintain copies: Keep copies of all research reports, articles containing research ideas, material with new statistical methodologies, and other materials that were relied on in preparing the research report.

-- Attribute quotations: Attribute to their sources any direct quotations, including projections, tables, statistics, model/product ideas, and new methodologies prepared by persons other than recognized financial and statistical reporting services or similar sources.
+    + Attribute quotations: Attribute to their sources any direct quotations, including projections, tables, statistics, model/product ideas, and new methodologies prepared by persons other than recognized financial and statistical reporting services or similar sources.

-- Attribute summaries: Attribute to their sources any paraphrases or summaries of material prepared by others.
+    + Attribute summaries: Attribute to their sources any paraphrases or summaries of material prepared by others.
 For example, to support his analysis of Brown Company’s competitive position, the author of a research report on Brown might summarize another analyst’s report on Brown’s chief competitor, but the author of the Brown report must acknowledge in his own report the reliance on the other analyst’s report.

 ### Application of the Standard

 *Example 1 (Disclosure of Issuer-Paid Research):*

 Anthony McGuire is an issuer-paid analyst hired by publicly traded companies to electronically promote their stocks.
 McGuire creates a website that promotes his research efforts as a seemingly independent analyst.
-McGuire posts a profile and a strong buy recommendation for each company on the website indicating that the stock is expected to increase in value.
-He does not disclose the contractual relationships with the companies he covers on his website, in the research reports he issues, or in the statements he makes about the companies in internet chat rooms.
+McGuire posts a profile and a strong buy recommendation for each company on the website indicating that the stock is expected to increase in value. *He does not disclose the contractual relationships with the companies he covers on his website, in the research reports he issues, or in the statements he makes about the companies in internet chat rooms.*

-> Comment: McGuire has violated Standard I(C) because the website is misleading to potential investors.
+> Comment: McGuire has violated Standard I(C) because the website is **misleading to potential investors**.
 Even if the recommendations are valid and supported with thorough research, his omissions regarding the true relationship between himself and the companies he covers constitute a misrepresentation.
 McGuire has also violated Standard VI(A)–Disclosure of Conflicts by not disclosing the existence of an arrangement with the companies through which he receives compensation in exchange for his services.

-*Example 2 (Correction of Unintentional Errors):*
+*Example 2 (Correction of Unintentional Errors):(更正非故意的错误)*

 Hijan Yao is responsible for the creation and distribution of the marketing materials for his firm, which claims compliance with the GIPS standards.
 Yao creates and distributes a presentation of performance by the firm’s Asian equity composite that states the composite has ¥350 billion in assets.
 In fact, the composite has only ¥35 billion in assets, and the higher figure on the presentation is a result of a typographical error.
 Nevertheless, the erroneous material is distributed to a number of clients before Yao catches the mistake.